 Mild loss of muscle mass, especially the hind legs, may be seen with old age.
 Some muscle loss, notably on the head and the belly muscles, can signify diseases such as masticatory myositis and Cushing’s Disease.
 Be sure to have your vet check this out if any muscle loss is noted.

-Treatment may include drug therapy, surgery, physical therapy and muscle support.
+Treatment may include drug therapy, surgery, physical therapy and muscle support products – the best being our Spero harness.
 Prognosis for some diseases is very poor, these include CDRM as well as those caused by cancer.
 Other diseases have a good prognosis with correct treatment and support especially swimming.
 It is important to note that treatment may be prolonged and it can take several weeks before you will see conditions beginning to improve.